beancount/docs/docs/exporting_your_portfolio.md

 There is a small hiccup in this cash conversion story: the Google Finance importer does not appear to correctly grok an OFX position in “cash” amounts in the importer; I think this is probably just a bug in Google Finance’s import code (or perhaps I haven’t found the correct OFX field values to make this work).

 Instead, in order to insert a cash position the exporter uses a cash-equivalent commodity which always prices at 1 unit of the currency, e.g. $1.00 for US dollars.
-For example, for US dollars I I use [<span class="underline">VMMXX</span>](https://www.google.com/finance?q=MUTF:VMMXX) which is a Vanguard Prime Money Market Fund, and for Canadian dollars I use [<span class="underline">IGI806</span>](https://www.google.com/finance?q=MUTF_CA:IGI806).
+For example, for US dollars I I use [<u>VMMXX</u>](https://www.google.com/finance?q=MUTF:VMMXX) which is a Vanguard Prime Money Market Fund, and for Canadian dollars I use [<u>IGI806</u>](https://www.google.com/finance?q=MUTF_CA:IGI806).
 A good type of commodity for this is some sort of Money Market fund.
 It doesn’t matter so much which one you use, as long as it prices very close to 1.
 Find one.

 If you want to include cash commodities, you need to find such a commodity for each of the cash currencies you have on your books and tell Beancount about them.
 Typically that will be only one or two currencies.